Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Discussion

 \section{Discussion}

 Our results are obtained with very idealized data (no noise, no anisoplanatism, simple AO correction with the same modes as used in the MFBD processing) and do not necessarily indicate that the performance would be the same with real data.
-However, comparisons with the same data, processed both with and without SD, should show the advantages of using SD.
-How much of an advantage remains to be evaluated with real data for particular instruments and is outside the scope of this paper.
+However, comparisons with the same data, processed both with and without SD, should show the advantages of using SD, but the extent of these advantages remains to be evaluated with real data for particular instruments and is outside the scope of this paper.

 The SD representation of the high-order mode contribution combines the advantages of MFBD-based methods with some of those of Speckle.
-Like for Speckle, the contrast and power spectrum is corrected for the full range of wavefront modes.
-But an important advantage with MFBD over Speckle is retained, that the low-order modes are corrected without calibration of the performance of the AO in the presence of anisoplanatism.
+As is the case for Speckle, the contrast and power spectrum is corrected for the full range of wavefront modes.
+But an important advantage with MFBD over Speckle is retained, namely that the low-order modes are corrected without calibration of the performance of the AO in the presence of anisoplanatism.
 Moreover, the MFBD approach blindly compensates for all low-order aberrations irrespective of their origin being from the optics or from the atmospheric turbulence, and regardless of whether these aberrations obey Kolmogorov statistics.
-The high-order modes that are not AO-corrected are also not subject to varying correction over the FOV.
+The high-order modes that are not AO corrected are also not subject to varying correction over the FOV.
 Although the wavefronts vary spatially due to anisoplanatism, we can still expect $r_0$ to be the same over the FOV.